mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 ## API Design

-With the deprecated router our routes configuration looks like:
+Using the deprecated router we can define our routing configuration by:

 ```javascript
 @Component(...)